 You want this card because it offers 2x points on groceries or 3x points on restaurants.
 You need the Chase Sapphire Preferred because they offer no foreign transaction fees, and you travel a lot.

 It shows them you’re a Chase fan, and you’ll keep the card for a long time.

-Be sure also to mention your high credit score, your steller credit report, your payment history, or anything that makes you an ideal customer.
+Be sure to mention your high credit score, steller credit report, payment history, or anything that makes you an ideal customer.

 If there are any red flags in your credit history, be sure you have answers for those.
 Don’t lie about it; just have an answer prepared.

-You want the analyst to know that you’re not only a fan of Chase, but you’re an outstanding candidate in general.
+You want the analyst to know that you’re not only a fan of Chase but also an outstanding candidate.